Skip navigation

 1. Sign up for a Duo account.

-3. Click Protect an Application and locate the entry for WordPress in the applications list.
+3. Locate the entry for WordPress in the applications list.
 Click Protect to the far-right to configure the application and get your integration key, secret key, and API hostname.
 You'll need this information to complete your setup.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.

 Treat your secret key like a password